Blythe (doll)

 Blythe is a fashion doll, about 28 cm (11 inch) tall, with an oversized head and large eyes that change color with the pull of a string.
 It was created in 1972 and was initially only sold for one year in the United States by toy company Kenner (later purchased by Hasbro).
-In 2001 the Japanese toy company Takara began producing new editions of Blythe dolls.
+In 2001, the Japanese toy company Takara began producing new editions of Blythe dolls.
 There is a network of hobbyists who customize the doll for resale and create clothing and shoes for Blythe.
 Enthusiasts share photographs of their work and other types of dolls on the Internet.

 History

 Blythe was created in the early seventies by designer Allison Katzman at Marvin Glass and Associates and bought and produced in the United States in 1972 by the now-defunct toy company Kenner.
 Blythe dolls were only sold for one year in the U.S. (produced in Hong Kong) and also in the UK, Australia and Japan, during 1972.
 Over time the original "Kenner" Blythe dolls acquired a cult following of collectors and eventually, photographers.

 In mid-1991, Hasbro purchased Tonka, which acquired Kenner Parker Toys, Inc. in 1987.
 Since then, all the intellectual properties are owned by Hasbro.

 In 1997, New York TV and video producer Gina Garan was given a 1972 Kenner Blythe by a friend and began using it to practice her photographic skills.
 She began taking her Blythe everywhere with her and took hundreds of photos.
-In 1999, she was introduced to CWC's Junko Wong by artist and illustrator, Jeffrey Fulvimari who brought Blythe to the attention of Parco and toy executives.
+In 1999, she was introduced to Junko Wong of Cross World Connections (CWC) by artist and illustrator, Jeffrey Fulvimari.
+Junko Wong brought Blythe to the attention of Parco, a client of CWC as a possible virtual model for promotion.
 In 2000, Gina published her first book of Blythe photography with Chronicle Books, This is Blythe.
 In 2001, Hasbro (the current trademark and license owner) gave Takara of Japan and CWC a license to produce the New Edition of Blythe (Neo Blythe).
 Blythe was used in a television advertising campaign by Parco, the fashion branch of Seibu Department Stores in Japan and was an instant hit.